For many couples, getting married outside the UK is a neat way to save money on the cost of the wedding.

 Many countries do not legally recognise same-sex marriages (as well as some states in the USA), so if you're planning a same-sex wedding it’s worth checking with the local Embassy to make sure.

 Visit GOV.UK for a more detailed list of requirements for each country.

 The finer points

-One of the drawbacks of an overseas wedding is that you have less chance to visit venues, caterers and decorators beforehand (unless you plan on buying plenty of return flights between now and the big day).
+One of the drawbacks of an overseas wedding is that you have less chance to visit venues, caterers and decorators beforehand.

 To take the stress out of the decision making, it might be worth considering a wedding planner who will organise everything down to the tiniest detail for you.